 When you have a Lite account, you must upgrade through that account in order to obtain the Deluxe version.
 This is so students and their data remain in your original account.
 If you have a Lite/Deluxe account and you want to merge/transfer data to another Lite/Deluxe account, it is not possible.

 If your school creates a district account your Lite/Deluxe account is also not transferable.
 This is because the Lite/Deluxe and District versions are two systems built on different infrastructures, stored on different servers, and run by two different organizations (U of O and Riverside Insights).

-Unfortunately, there is not a feature to combine data between two accounts.
-The only way to get data from one account to another would be to hand enter student scores from one account to another or export account information (.csv file) and combined them into one spreadsheet.
+The only way to get data from one account to another would be to hand enter student scores into the new account.

 There is, however, two options to save data for students and that is by printing and exporting to a csv file.